nathansutton/prerad/README.md

 |   |-- etl         # transforms raw data from physionet into jsonlines files
 |   |-- jupyter     # interactive notebooks
 |   |-- physionet   # download the MIMIC-CXR and MIMIC-CXR-JPG data from physionet
-|   |-- prerad      # a small streamlit application to demo the model functionality
+|   |-- streamlit   # a small streamlit application to demo the model functionality
 |-- volumes         # persistent data
 |   |-- notebooks   # jupyter notebooks persisted here
 |   |-- physionet   # physionet data is persisted here